simonccc/kopsrox/README.md

 `./kopsrox.py cluster update`

-the worker will be created and added to the cluster
+## check cluster info

 `./kopsrox.py cluster info`

-displays the new cluster state

 # commands
 ## image
 ### create
-- creates a kopsrox image template with proxmox id per `kopsrox.ini` section `[proxmox]` value `proximgid`
-- downloads cloud image
+- downloads the image file defined in `koprox.ini` as `up_image_url` under the `[proxmox]` section
 - patches it ( installs packages qagent + nfs client)
 - installs k3s
 ### destroy
 - deletes the existing image template
-- delete the .img file manually if you want a fresh download
+- delete the .img file manually if you want a fresh download of the upstream image
 ## cluster
 ### create
 - creates and updates a cluster - use this to setup a fresh cluster